campfireunion/docs/docs/1.0/flipside/how-tos/collaboration/how-to-find-and-add-friends.md

 # How to find and add friends

-Here's how to make friends in Flipside Studio.
+Here's how to make friends in Flipside.

 ## Sending a friend request